Overview of Eyeview Services

 Opting Out on iOS Devices Such as iPhones, iPads or iPods

 If you have an Apple device, you can opt out of Eyeview’s app-based tracking for interest-based advertising by updating to iOS 6.0 or higher, and setting Limit Ad Tracking to ‘ON’.
 You can do this by clicking on Settings -> General -> About -> Advertising and toggling Limit Ad Tracking to ‘ON’.
-Our systems are designed to respect your choice and not use information to provide interest-based advertising based on data collected automatically from apps when this setting is ON.
+Our systems are designed to respect your choice and not use information to provide interest-based advertising based on data collected automatically from apps when we receive a signal this setting is ON.

 Opting Out on Android Devices